-A Train running on a bridge near the Strahan Village Hotel
+A train running on a bridge near the Strahan Village Hotel

 Engineering Marvel Gains International Acclaim: Ride The Award-Winning West Coast Wilderness Railway